-Our interest in congruences of frames has an algebraic origin, since finite frames are dual objects to modal algebras \cite{libroKracht}.
-This duality connects the lattice of subuniverses (under the inclusion ordering) of a finite modal algebra $\mathbf{A}$ with the lattice of congruences of its dual frame.
-Furthermore, basic universal algebra shows that the lattice of subvarieties of $\mathbb{V}(\mathbf{A})$ (the variety generated by $\mathbf{A}$) is isomorphic with the lattice of downsets of the lattice of subuniverses of $\mathbf{A}$ under the embedability ordering.
 It is worth mentioning that we did not include here any of the (universal) algebraic applications of the results, as we plan to address them in a forthcoming article.

-\paragraph{Outline} In the next section we will study the basic properties of congruences of lines and give both an arithmetical characterization and their description as foldings; this representation will prove to be very useful for getting insight and simplifying proofs.
+\paragraph{Outline} In the next section we study the basic properties of congruences of lines and provide an arithmetical characterization for them.
+We also introduce their description as foldings; this representation proves to be very useful for getting insight and simplifying proofs.
 In particular, it will lead to the characterization of the order among congruences.

-In Section~\ref{sec:case-frequency-two} we will consider joins of a special type, namely, when one of the congruences has equivalence classes with at most two elements.
-This case must be treated separately because it does not follow a general pattern that joins of congruences with bigger classes respect.
-The latter joins show more regularity, that is apparent using trajectories.
-These are introduced in Section~\ref{sec:trajectories}.
+In Section~\ref{sec:case-frequency-two} we address a special case of joins, namely, when one of the congruences has equivalence classes with at most two elements.
+This case is treated separately because it does not follow the general pattern that joins of congruences with bigger classes enjoy.
+This pattern is captured with the help of trajectories, which we introduce in Section~\ref{sec:trajectories}.

 Our main results are gathered in Section~\ref{sec:main-results}.
 Section~\ref{sec:catalog-non-trivial-joins} provides a complete catalog of the possible local configurations of pairs of congruences having nontrivial joins.
 This catalog will help in proving permutability in Section~\ref{sec:permutability}.
 Finally, we obtain a simple formula for calculating the quotient of a line by a nontrivial join in Section~\ref{sec:computing-join}.